How to calculate a future date based on a given date in Excel?

 2. Then select the formula cell, and click Short Date from the General drop-down list under the Home tab to convert the number to date format, see screenshot:

-If you need to calculate a future date by adding a number of days, weeks, months or years, the Kutools for Excel’s Add years / months / weeks / days to date functions can do you a favor.
+If you need to calculate a future date by adding a number of days, weeks, months or years, the Kutools for Excel’s Date & Time helper function can do you a favor.

 After installing Kutools for Excel, please do as follows:

-1. Select a cell where you want to locate the calculated result, and then click Kutools > Formula Helper > Add years to date / Add months to date > Add days to date / Add weeks to date (select one function you need), see screenshot:
+1. Select a cell where you want to locate the calculated result, and then click Kutools > Formula Helper > Date & Time helper, see screenshot:

-3. Then click Ok button, and you will get the future date as you need.
+3. Then click OK button, and you will get the future date.
+And then, drag the fill hanlde to fill the formula to other cells you need, see screenshot:

 You are guest ( Sign Up? )